jeyboy/email_template/README.md

 # EmailTemplate

-Allow your users to edit e-mail templates.
+Allows your users to edit e-mail templates.
 With devise and active admin support (but you don't need them to start using email_template).

 ## Installation